-PCI hosts the University Network for Collaborative Governance, an organization for college and university centers and programs that engage in service and scholarship in order to enable citizens and their leaders to use collaborative practices to engage in dialogue, deliberation, and negotiation around public issues.
+We host the University Network for Collaborative Governance, an organization for college and university centers and programs that engage in service and scholarship in order to enable citizens and their leaders to use collaborative practices to engage in dialogue, deliberation, and negotiation around public issues.

 - Oregon Solutions develops sustainable solutions in Oregon to community-based problems that support economic, environmental, and community objectives and are built through the collaborative efforts of businesses, government, and non-profit organizations.

-- Oregon Consensus Program provides a neutral forum for Oregon agencies and stakeholders to resolve conflicts and develop public policy in the areas of human services, natural resources and community development.
+- Oregon Consensus provides a neutral forum for Oregon agencies and stakeholders to resolve conflicts and develop public policy in the areas of human services, natural resources and community development.

 Lower Columbia Solutions Group serves as a bi-state (Oregon and Washington) clearinghouse to coordinate policy, projects and research related to dredge material disposal and sediment management on the Lower Columbia River and Littoral Cell.
 The group conducts research, finds sustainable solutions, and implements projects that integrate economic, social and environmental objectives for the Lower Columbia River.